 Meanwhile, nature-lovers will won’t want to miss exploring Ras Al Jinz bay.
 Happily, this important nesting site for green turtles is within reach of Wadi Bani Khalid, where curving canyons and cooling pools show Oman in sublime light.

-If the country is new to you, read our guide for first-timers to Oman Dropdown content, and find out what you won’t want to miss in Oman Dropdown content.
-To cover more ground without the stress of planning, you could consider booking a tailor-made Omani adventure trip Dropdown content.
+If the country is new to you, read our guide for first-timers to Oman, and find out what you won’t want to miss in Oman.
+To cover more ground without the stress of planning, you could consider booking a tailor-made Omani adventure trip.

 Offering sunset camel rides, sweeping desert surroundings, and stirring star-gazing experiences, Sama al Wasil is a delight.